Pinus latahensis: Taxonomy and phylogeny

 The type description given by Berry was brief, with an image of the holotype fossil printed in conjunction with three other pine species, Pinus macrophylla, Pinus monticolensis, and the dubious Pinus tetrafolia.
 Specimen USNM P38082 of the Smithsonians National Museum of Natural History collection is the designated species holotype, though Berry did not list it as such in the type description.
 Based on the erroneous assumption that the shales of Republic were part of the Latah formation Berry chose the species specific epithet latahensis.

 In 1961, Becker discussed the taxonomy of P. latahensis in his monograph on the Oligocene Ruby basin flora of Southwestern Montana.
 Based on the assumption that the Klondike Mountain Formation was of Oligocene age, he placed several Ruby Basin fossils into a revised definition of P. monticolensis.
 Becker noted that the name P. latahensis was chosen to honor a formation of different age and location then the type locality, and so he opted to suggest synonymy of P. latahensis into P. monticolensis as a whole plant species definition.
 He noted that taxonomic priority would favor the use of the name P. latahensis over P. monticolensis, as it was the first species described in the 1929 publication, but chose to ignore the rule.

 Three years later Jack Wolfe (1964) also briefly discussed P. latahensis this time in reference to Miocene fossils found of the Fingerrock Wash Flora of Southwestern Nevada.
 Wolfe took a more conservative approach to the fossils, and suggested that all Oligocene to modern fossils that resemble the living Pinus monticola should be considered to belong to that species.
 As such P. latahensis, along with four other fossil species were considered by Wolfe as junior synonyms of P. monticola.

 Description

 Needles on the P. latahensis type specimen are 1 mm wide by approximately 9 cm long, displaying two faces to each of the 5 individual needles.
-The needle sheath is deciduous, indicating a possible placement within the "hard" pines.
+The needle sheath is deciduous, indicating a possible placement within the "white" pines (Pinus subgenus Strobus).
 The needles found in the Allenby Formation range 7 cm or more in length growing from dwarf shoots ranging between 2-3 mm in diameter by 5-6 mm long.
-In the type description, Berry noted the fossil examined to be very similar to both the living white pine and sugar pines.
+In the type description, Berry noted the fossil examined to be very similar to both the living western white pine and sugar pines.